espressif/esp-idf/docs/en/security/flash-encryption.rst

   - Partition Table
   - All "app" type partitions

-  Other type of flash data are encrypted conditionally:
+  Other types of flash data are encrypted conditionally:

   - Secure boot bootloader digest (if secure boot is enabled)
   - Any partition marked with the "encrypted" flag in the partition table